CheVeraId/domainauth-spec/draft-narea-domainauth.md

 1. **Decentralisation:** The protocol avoids the need for centralised authorities beyond the DNS hierarchy itself.
 Each domain owner has exclusive control over their domain and its associated members.
 2. **Offline verification:** All signature bundles contain sufficient information to be independently verified without requiring external network queries.
-3. **User-friendly identifiers:** Identities are based on familiar, human-readable domain names and usernames rather than cryptographic fingerprints or hashes.
+3. **User-friendly identifiers:** Identities are based on familiar, human-readable domain names and usernames rather than cryptographic digests.
-4. **Battle-tested foundations:** The protocol builds upon well-established standards:
+4. **Build upon well-established standards:**
    - DNSSEC for securing DNS responses.
    - X.509 for certificate management.
    - Cryptographic Message Syntax (CMS) for digital signatures.
 5. **Minimal trust assumptions:** The protocol ensures that no entity can issue credentials on behalf of domains they do not control, unlike traditional PKIs where any CA can issue certificates for any domain.
-6. **Service-specific binding:** Signatures are bound to specific services, preventing their unauthorised use across different contexts.
+6. **Contextual binding:** Signatures are bound to specific "services" (see below), preventing their unauthorised use across different contexts.

-## Terminology
+## Conventions and Terminology

+{::boilerplate bcp14-tagged}

+The following terms are used:

 - **Organisation:** A domain name that participates in the DomainAuth protocol by configuring DNSSEC and publishing the necessary DomainAuth TXT record.
-- **Member:** An entity (user or bot) that acts on behalf of an organisation.
+- **Member:** An entity (user or bot) that produces signatures on behalf of an organisation.
 - **User:** A specific type of member identified by a username within an organisation.
 - **Bot:** A special type of member that acts on behalf of the organisation as a whole.
+Bots do not have usernames.
 - **DomainAuth TXT Record:** A DNS TXT record at `_domainauth.<domain>` that contains the organisation's public key information.
 - **Organisation Certificate:** A self-signed X.509 certificate owned by an organisation that serves as the root of trust for all signatures produced on behalf of that organisation.
 - **Member Certificate:** An X.509 certificate issued by the organisation certificate to a member.